-8.1.13 Scientific and evidence-based approach
+8.1.14 Scientific and evidence-based approach

-In implementing any solution driven measure, the employer must aim to apply the best available evidence gained from scientific methods for decision making in preventing COVID-19 exposure.
+In implementing any solution driven measure, the employer must aim to apply the best available evidence gained from scientific methods for decision making in preventing exposure SARS-CoV-2.

 8.1.2.
-REVIEW OF THE RISK ASSESSMENT
+Review of the risk assessment

-- 8.1.2.1 The employer must review the risk assessment continuously and whenever circumstances arise or change at the mine that could have an impact on the original assessments and at least in the following instances: - 8.1.2.2 When outcomes of medical surveillance programmes indicate the need for it; - 8.1.2.3 When a MHSA Section 11.5 investigation and /or any other investigation/s indicates the need; - 8.1.2.4 When new or revised legislation is introduced; - 8.1.2.5 When new mining methods are introduced; - 8.1.2.6 When process changes are introduced (e.g. in process plants); - 8.1.2.7 When new types of machinery are introduced; and - 8.1.2.8 Also when new medical information on the infection, spread of, symptoms or any other relevant information comes to light in respect of the pandemic that may influence the original risk assessment.
+- 8.1.2.1 The employer must review the risk assessment regularly and whenever circumstances arise or change at the mine that could have an impact on the original assessments and the risk of contracting COVID-19 and at least in the following instances when: - i.
+Outcomes of local outbreaks or community surveillance become known to the mine. - ii.
+Outcomes of medical surveillance programmes indicate the need for it; - iii. a MHSA Section 11(5) investigation and /or any other investigation/s indicates the need;

+- iv.
+New or revised legislation is introduced; - v.
+New mining methods are introduced; - vi.
+Process changes are introduced (e.g. in process plants); - vii.
+New types of machinery are introduced; and - viii.
+New epidemiological, public health and medical information on the infection, spread of, symptoms or any other relevant information comes to light in respect of the pandemic that may influence the risk assessment.